Code-Institute-Submissions/Milestone-1-Project-3/README.md

 The page doesn't include any concrete detail about the service, like pricing or technical specifications, but it gives a general overview of what to expect and it hints to future things.

-A contact form is provided to allow anyone interested request more information.
+A contact form is provided to allow the users request more information.

 ## UX